hermescenter/dontspy.eu/site/content/en/rbi/index.md

 ## Upload new Faces

-* **Don't try to upload your "cat" picture**, as we use this open source [Face Recognition](https://github.com/ageitgey/face_recognition) library, and if the face doesn't match the expected Politician, it gets automatically deleted.
+* Don't try to upload your "cat" picture, as we use this [open source face recognition library](https://github.com/ageitgey/face_recognition), and if the face doesn't match the expected politician, it will be automatically deleted.
-* **Pictures with more than one face** gets automatically deleted too.
+* **Pictures with more than one face** will also be automatically deleted.
-* If you want to upload a politician face that is not available in our index, check which are our criteria to [pick the meaningful five](/blog/five-selected-politicians-per-country).
+* If you want to upload a politician's face that is not available in our index, check what our criteria are to [pick the five most meaningful](/blog/five-meaningful-figures/) ones.

 </section>

 <section id="opendata">